-If your goal in 2019 is to maximise productivity, generate profits and expand your business operations, your first step is to create a small business budget.
-This will allow you to assess key business financials and put a plan in place to boost your future revenue stream.
+If your goal in 2020 is to maximise productivity, generate profits and expand your business operations, your first step is to create a small business budget.
+This will allow you to assess key business financials.
+Then you can put a plan in place to boost your future revenue stream.

 How to create a business budget

-Setting up a budget doesn’t require specialised skills or anything more than the most rudimentary knowledge of accounting.
-Your aim is to forecast future business finances, based on past performance, so that you can make strategic business decisions going forward.
+Setting up a budget doesn’t require specialised skills or anything more than a rudimentary knowledge of accounting.
+Your aim is to forecast future business finances, based on past performance.
+This is so you can make strategic business decisions going forward.

 Here’s a step-by-step guide on how to set up a small business budget.

 1. Calculate your monthly income

 Your first step is to determine your income – the money that flows into your business from various revenue streams, such as sales, investments and equipment rental.

 Ideally, you want to calculate your monthly income over a period of 12 months, using data from the previous year.
 This will allow you to identify revenue patterns, such as seasonal dips and spikes, and plan in advance for the lean times.

 To arrive at a viable figure, you have to take into account recurring income that’s reliable, and happens on a month-to-month basis.
 You also have to factor in expected income, the revenue you think the business is likely to earn in the future.

 2. Calculate your business expenses